 There are no entrance requirements for the outdoor leadership program.
-However, beginning fall 2007, students entering into the program, whether to pursue the AS-DT, AS or AAOT, will be required to complete a freshman 'package' of courses before being admitted into the sophomore level.
+However, beginning fall 2007, students entering into the program, whether to pursue the AS-DT or AAOT, were required to complete a freshman package of courses before being admitted into the sophomore level.
 Freshman completion requirements for admission into the sophomore level include completion of a minimum of 36 college-level credits made up, in part, by the following courses:

 WR 121 English Composition 3

 WR 122 English Composition 3

 SP 111 Fundamentals of Public Speaking 3

 HHP 295 Health and Fitness for Life 3

-CIS 131 Software Applications 4
+CIS 120 Computer Concepts 4

 GEOG 212 Tourism and Recreation 3

-HHP 199 Intro to Outdoor Leadership 3
+HHP 111 Introduction to Outdoor Leadership 3

-(new course for 2007-08)

 HHP 253 Wilderness Advanced First Aid 3

 HHP 255 Outdoor Living Skills 3

-Associate of Arts Oregon Transfer (93 credits) General education/basic skills English Composition WR 121 English Composition 3 WR 122 English Composition 3 WR 123 English Composition 3 or WR 214 Business Communications or WR 227 Technical Writing Speech SP 111 3 Fundamentals of Public Speaking or SP 219 Small Group Communication Mathematics MTH 105 Intro to Contemporary Math (or higher) 4 Health1 3-4 Computer competency2 0-4
+Associate of Science Direct Transfer (93-94 credits)

+English Comp osition

+WR 121 English Composition 3

+WR 122 English Composition 3

+WR 123 English Composition 3

+or WR 214 Business Communications

+or WR 227 Technical Writing

+Speech

+SP 111 Fundamentals of Public Speaking 3

+or SP 219 Small Group Communication

+Mathematics

+MTH 111 College Algebra (or higher) 4

+Health 1 3-4

+CIS 131 Software Applications 4